 The TOY Battery Board includes a diode (actually two BAT54C diodes in parallel) connected in series to the Lithium Ion battery positive terminal, so whatever charge circuit is present on the motherboard side is disabled, and charging is taken care of exclusively using the MCP73833 IC on board, which is fed 5 Volts from J2/J3, or from the Molex connector (P1) .

-Below you can find photos of the finished board, as well as a full production file, including gerbers, drill, assembly and BOM files.
+Below you can find photos of the finished board, all production files have been placed on github.

 A Quick roundup of the TOY Battery Board Features: